 Our primary source of pride and joy is our students.
 A typical incoming cohort consists of approximately 6-8 students, although the number varies from year to year (refer to Appendix R for our student admission policy).
-Our cohorts are racially/ethnically diverse and inclusive of students from the U.S. and other countries.
+Our cohorts are diverse with respect to race, ethnicity, gender, sexual orientation, nationality, and many other identities.
 Our annual placement of students in pre-doctoral internship programs is excellent.
-For example, we have had a 100% match rate among students who applied for internship in the 2015-2022 academic years.
+For example, we have had a 100% match rate among students who applied for internship in the 2015-2023 academic years.
 We are committed to assisting our students through the process of completing their doctoral studies and enthusiastic about their accomplishments during their academic tenures.
 Graduates of the program are employed in counseling centers, clinics, correctional facilities, private practice, health care facilities, and schools and universities around the country and the world.